ebube52/Lab03-04/README.md

 First, we need to determine the layout from the largest elements to the smallest.
 Can you see any structure at the top-most level?

 A marked-up screenshot is presented below.
-Try to come up with your own for each of those columns (and break _those_ down further, also).
+For those columns, try to come up with a structure using the same technique.

 ![user interface breakdown](images/ui_breakdown.png)